comparisons · 8 read

 Make vs Zapier: Which Automation Tool Should You Choose?

 I've built hundreds of automations on both platforms.
-Here's my honest take.
+Here's my honest take on which one to choose.

 Quick Verdict